iExecBlockchainComputing/iexec-dapps-registry/README.md

 ## roadmap:
 *current plan:*
 1. bet on number or range (0-100) for multiple participants (~ 4 weeks)
+2.
-2. A page list all bet with time limit to participate
+     - A page list all bet with time limit to participate (~ 2 weeks)
-3. for each bet there is a rule and outcome for each result.
+     - for each bet there is a rule and outcome for each result.
+3. metrics page (history, user rank etc) (~ 2 weeks)

 (not for dapp-challenge but we might adding those depend on the time we finish the 1st plan) *futures plan:* (4-8 weeks)